-Rick RiordanRichard Russell Riordan Jr. ( ; born June 5, 1964) is an American author.
-He is known for writing the ''Percy Jackson & the Olympians'' series, about a teenager named Percy Jackson who discovers he is a son of the Greek god Poseidon.
-Riordan's books have been translated into forty-two languages and sold more than thirty million copies in the US.
-20th Century Fox adapted the first two books of his Percy Jackson series as part of a series of films.
+Rick RiordanRichard Russell Riordan, Jr. ( ; born June 5, 1964) is an American author, best known for writing the ''Percy Jackson & the Olympians'' series.
+Riordan's books have been translated into forty-two languages and sold more than thirty million copies in the United States.
+20th Century Fox adapted the first two books of his ''Percy Jackson'' series as part of a series of films, while a Disney+ adaptation is in production.
 His books have spawned related media, such as graphic novels and short story collections.

 Riordan's first full-length novel was ''Big Red Tequila'', which became the first book in the ''Tres Navarre'' series.
 His big breakthrough was ''The Lightning Thief'' (2005), the first novel in the five-volume ''Percy Jackson and the Olympians'' series, which placed a group of modern-day adolescents in a Greco-Roman mythological setting.
-Since then, Riordan has written ''The Kane Chronicles'' trilogy and ''The Heroes of Olympus'' series. ''The Kane Chronicles'' (2010-2012) focused on Egyptian mythology; ''The Heroes of Olympus'' was the sequel to the Percy Jackson series.
-Riordan also helped Scholastic Press develop ''The 39 Clues'' series and its spinoffs, and penned its first book, ''The Maze of Bones'' (2008).
-His most recent publications are three books in the ''Magnus Chase and the Gods of Asgard'' series, based on Norse mythology.
-The first book of his ''The Trials of Apollo'' series, ''The Hidden Oracle'', was released in May 2016.
+Since then, Riordan has written ''The Heroes of Olympus'', a sequel to the ''Percy Jackson'' series; ''The Kane Chronicles'', a trilogy of similar premise focusing on Egyptian mythology; and ''Magnus Chase and the Gods of Asgard'', again a trilogy of similar premise focusing on Norse mythology.
+Riordan also helped Scholastic Press develop ''The 39 Clues'' series and its spinoffs, and penned its first book, ''The Maze of Bones''.
+In 2021, he published ''Daughter of the Deep''.
+His third standalone novel, ''The Sun and the Star'', co-written with author Mark Oshiro, is set to be released on May 2, 2023.
 Provided by Wikipedia

-Showing 1 - 19 of 19 for search: 'Riordan, Rick', query time: 0.15s
+Showing 1 - 20 of 21 for search: 'Riordan, Rick', query time: 0.15s